frontwork-org/frontwork/DOCUMENTATION.md

     /hello/*

 #### Routes collision
 To handle issue that a route like "/hello/*" make "/hello/world" never in use.
-It is a eayy fix by ordering the array of routes.
+It is a easy fix by ordering the array of routes.
 The priority is first come, first served.

 ##### Rare case in which the priority is not sufficient
 In this case we just create a new Component that acts as middleman.